marouane-ach/todo-backend/readme.md

-Backend application for a Todo App in Go.
+Backend application for a Todo App, written in Go with Echo and Bun ORM.

 # Running the app